lindig/lua-ml/README.md

 Since there is no unmanaged code involved, Lua code cannot crash its host program or access memory it's not supposed to access (assuming there are no memory safety bugs in the OCaml runtime of course).

-It *should* be safe to use it even for untrusted scripts, if don't include modules like `Luaiolib` into the runtime.
-Of course, you still should exercise extreme caution and if you actually choose to run untrusted scripts.
+It *should* be safe to use it even for untrusted scripts, if you don't include modules like `Luaiolib` into the runtime.
+Of course, you still should exercise extreme caution if you actually choose to run untrusted scripts.

 ### Resistance to bit rot